Daniel3282/gemma-live2d-assistant/README.md

 ## 📦 Installation & Setup

 ### ⚡ Quick Start (Windows)
-The project includes a automation script to simplify setup on Windows:
+The project includes an automation script to simplify setup on Windows:
 1. Download or clone this repository.
 2. Open the project folder.
 3. Double-click **`start.bat`**.